Double Duty Jewelry Tools: Use Your Disc Cutter as a Washer Maker, Plus a Free Enameled Necklace Project

 - Clean up your worktable when you are finished enameling and before moving into a new design project.

-Add the Deluxe Washer Maker Collection to the jewelry tools in your studio to get started making washers today!
-If you already have a disc cutter, the Washer Maker Collection is all you need.
+Add the Washer Maker Collection to your jewelry studio today!
 Once you have new washers on hand, enjoy using them in new jewelry designs!

 Editorial Director, Bead & Jewelry Group